- References and Links

 Seasonal cycle of arctic sea ice growth and melt over one year.
 The left y-axis represents thickness of sea ice and snow, referenced to the top of the ice.
 Modified from Maykut and Untersteiner (1971).

 Where growth outpaces melt, ice gradually becomes thicker over the years.
 Does this mean that sea ice becomes more and more thick?
 No. Sea ice eventually reaches what scientists call a thermodynamic equilibrium state.

 Remember that ice grows because of a transfer of heat from the relatively warm ocean to the cold air above.
 Also remember that ice insulates the ocean from the atmosphere and inhibits this heat transfer.
 The amount of insulation depends on the thickness of the ice; thicker ice allows less heat transfer.
 If the ice becomes thick enough that no heat from the ocean can be conducted through the ice, then ice stops growing.
 This is called the thermodynamic equilibrium thickness.
 It may take several years of growth and melt for ice to reach the equilibrium thickness.
 In the Arctic, the thermodynamic equilibrium thickness of sea ice is approximately 3 meters (9 feet).
 However, dynamics can yield sea ice thicknesses of 10 meters (30 feet) or more.
-Equilibrium thickness of sea ice is much lower in Antarctica, typically ranging from 1 to 2 m (3 to 6 feet).
+Equilibrium thickness of sea ice is much lower in Antarctica, typically ranging from 1 to 2 meters (3 to 6 feet).